 - Continued Development: The team behind the API will be dedicated to continually developing the integration to improve its functionality.
 They’ll build and integrate new features your customers request and stay ahead of the market by rolling out new features expected to be of high demand.
 For example, many of PayJunction’s integrated partners have a need to collect non-payment signatures.
 To fulfill that need, we are about to roll out a new non-payment signature API.

 - Security Assistance: They will help you stay up-to-date with security requirements like annual PCI audits and TLS protocols.
 This takes a huge weight off your shoulders, as the work to maintain these requirements can take months away from your team every year.
-Integrating with a proprietary payment API that bypasses middleware also means fewer security responsibilities for your team and fewer costs related to security maintenance.
+Integrating with a proprietary credit card processing API that bypasses middleware also means fewer security responsibilities for your team and fewer costs related to security maintenance.

 - Improved Customer Experience: Your customers will experience white glove treatment and should have a dedicated support team to address the API’s service.
 By integrating with PayJunction’s payment API, for instance, your customers would have unlimited access to our in-house, U.S-based support team, which won a 2018 Gold Stevie® Award for Customer Service.